 Or a process group will cover several phases at once.

-On tiny projects, there will be one phase at all.
+Likewise, on tiny projects, there’ll be only one phase at all.

 Examples of Software Development Life Cycles

 Phases in the life cycle can go in strict sequence, they can overlap, or go in a parallel.

 That’s why you can (and should) manage different phases with different approaches.
 We’ll talk about it in a minute.